 They will issue this type of residence permit to the spouse, disabled children and dependent parents (over 65 years old) of the foreign citizen who already holds a national visa or residence permit.

-Find out more with our full guide about the family reunion visa.
+Find out more with our guide about the family reunion visa.

 For fostering

-The residence permit for fostering allows the foreign minor to work in all the cases provided for by the Italian law, given that he/she completes the compulsory school attendance up to 16 years old.
+The residence permit for fostering allows the foreign minor to work in all the cases provided for by the Italian law, given that they complete the compulsory school attendance up to 16 years old.
 When turning 18, the minor may ask for the conversion of the permit into a working or study permit.

 For temporary humanitarian protection or political asylum or international protection

-These types of residence permits are issued for specific purposes and, more in general, they allow working activities, which are subject to certain rules and conditions.
+These types of residence permits are issued for specific purposes.
+More in general, they allow working activities, which are subject to certain rules and conditions.

-For example, people who are recipients of temporary humanitarian protection, as in the case of the Ukranian citizens, may be issued a residence permit for humanitarian reasons which generally lasts 6 months and, upon expiration, can be renewed for further 6 months.
+For example, people who are recipients of temporary humanitarian protection, as in the case of the Ukranian citizens, may be issued a residence permit for humanitarian reasons, which generally lasts 6 months.
+Upon expiration, it can be renewed for further 6 months.

 Asylum seekers may start working 60 days after the request for international protection.